Andriesmenze/Cloudflare-DDNS/README.md

 ## Overview

-This script is designed to update DNS records on Cloudflare dynamically based on changes in your public IP address.
+This ligthweight image runs a script that is designed to update DNS records on Cloudflare dynamically based on changes in your public IP address.
 It's particularly useful for maintaining DNS records for services hosted at home or any environment with a dynamic IP address.

 ## Features